 If you’re adding a new page or contributing to the codebase, fork the repository, create a new branch, and make all changes necessary in your repository.
 Then, once you’re done creating a PR in the Medusa repository.

-For more details on how to contribute, check out the contribution guidelines on our repository.
+For more details on how to contribute, check out the contribution guidelines in the Medusa repository.

 Pull Request Conventions